Oluwatunmise-olat/fast-otp-java/README.md

   </dependency>
 </dependencies>
 ```
-2. Make sure you have the necessary repositories configured in your pom.xml:
+2. Configure the repository in your pom.xml:
 ```xml
 <distributionManagement>
   <repository>